leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 Proofs are normally written using _tactics_, rather than by providing evidence directly.
 Tactics are small programs that construct evidence for a proposition.
-These programs run in a _proof state_ that tracks the statement that is to be proved along with the assumptions that are available to prove it.
+These programs run in a _proof state_ that tracks the statement that is to be proved (called the _goal_) along with the assumptions that are available to prove it.
+Running a tactic on a goal results in a new proof state that contains new goals.
+The proof is complete when all goals have been proven.

 To write a proof with tactics, begin the definition with `by`.
 Writing `by` puts Lean into tactic mode until the end of the next indented block.